 Scotland is a beautiful but wild place.
 When you pay for our services, you’re paying for the reassurance that we know our way around the mountains, how to read people, the local conditions, logistics, fix mechanicals and always have a another ‘plan A’ up our sleeve.

-As well as being extraordinarily great human beings (as standard!), all our guides hold, as a minimum, the Mountain Bike Leader qualification and emergency outdoor first aid qualifications.
+As well as being extraordinarily great human beings (as standard!), all our mountain bike guides hold, as a minimum, the Mountain Bike Leader qualification and emergency outdoor first aid qualifications.
 We believe these to be the most robust and rigorous qualifications in the business and the minimum standard for running trips like ours in Scotland.
-They’re not easy to come by but your enjoyment is our main concern.
+They’re not easy to come by but your enjoyment is our business.

 An adventure wouldn’t be an ‘adventure’ without a degree of risk.
 It’s our job to manage those risks so you have the best time possible.
-As well as substantial field first aid kits, your guide will be packing (or distributing among the group) essential group emergency items including mobile telecom’s, VHF long-range radios, emergency survival shelters, and extra emergency clothing and supplies.
+As well as substantial field first aid kits, your mountain bike guides will be packing (or distributing among the group) essential group emergency items including mobile telecom’s, VHF long-range radios, emergency survival shelters, and extra emergency clothing and supplies.

 Only one thing matches our desire to enjoy Scotland’s amazing outdoors and that’s our commitment to contribute to sustainable adventure tourism in Scotland.

-We operate ‘small footprint’ bike adventures to minimise any negative environmental impacts of running our business.
+We operate ‘small footprint’ mountain bike adventures to minimise any negative environmental impacts of running our business.
 We are often asked about running large group trips in remote, sensitive locations but in line with our safety and environmental policy – that’s not really our forté.
-There are other outfits who operate this way, but we’re in it for the long haul and without preserving and managing the environments we hold so dear – we don’t have a business in the long run.

 Consumer Financial Protection